hellohaptik/docs_haptik/agent-interface/client-custom-tools/custom-tools-data-communication.md

 iframeEl.contentWindow.postMessage(data)
 ```

+for more information on what postMessage is, please refer to [here](https://developer.mozilla.org/en-US/docs/Web/API/Window/postMessage )

 #### How we expect the client to receive the data

-The client's external tool will have to add a listener for 'message' sent via 'postMessage'.
+The client's external tool will have to add a listener for 'message' sent via [postMessage](https://developer.mozilla.org/en-US/docs/Web/API/Window/postMessage).

 We will provide the data once the iframe is loaded successfully.